Luksuz/container-client/README.md

-# Container Serial Number Recognition App
+# Container Serial Number Recognition client

 ## ABOUT THIS PROJECT